top of page

 • The High-Road Growth Finance Institution of the GFVC AFRICA: Provides financial support and guidance for high-growth initiatives.

-• SMART GFVC AFRICA: The Commision's permanent flagship programme implementation partner, focusing on sustainable high-tech solutions and value chain industrialization development.
+• SMART GFVC AFRICA: The Commission's permanent flagship programme implementation partner, focusing on sustainable high-tech solutions and value chain industrialization development.

 • Independent Auditors of the GFVC Africa: Provides independent audit and assurance services.